How to Start a Small Business 101 — The Ultimate Guide

 Choosing a Store Layout Fit for Purpose

-Great shop design is a marriage of form and function, so every aspect of your space should both convey your desired aesthetic and contribute towards an environment that supports the practicalities of your particular business type.
+Great shop design is a marriage of form and function, so every aspect of your space when starting a new business should both convey your desired aesthetic and contribute towards an environment that supports the practicalities of your particular business type.

 If you’re a high volume QSR for example, you’re going to want clear signage that helps customers identify where they should be lining up and perhaps a product display next to the line.
 If you have high risk merchandise in your store, you’ll want to design your shop so that customers must pass the point of sale on their way out and use mirrors to eliminate blind spots in your business.

-The negative impact of an unintuitive store design or a cluttered restaurant environment are hard to overstate, so you really are best keeping it clean and simple.
+The negative impact of an unintuitive store design or a cluttered restaurant environment are hard to overstate, so your best bet is to keep it clean and simple.
 Examples abound of shoe stores seeing sales double almost overnight, after removing benches that were blocking customers’ access to particular product displays.

 Delighting the Senses.

 Ever wonder why you walk into a supermarket and the first thing you see is fruits and vegetables rather than toilet cleaner?
 The complex art of displaying arrangement and the perfectly optimized in-store customer journey can seem like some sort of semi-magical, commercial Feng-Shui.
-But at its core, store design is a fairly simple exercise.
+But it’s actually just business 101.
+At its core, store design is a fairly simple exercise.
 Think about your shop’s layout from a customer point of view and consider what might surprise and delight you, what might annoy you, and most importantly, what might convince you to make a purchase.

 It is particularly important that you think about your customer’s experience holistically.
 Big-box retailers have long understood that people have five senses and that those senses affect decision making in a profound way.
 Whether it’s through intelligent lighting, the right music selection, or the careful piping in of a beautiful scent, smart retailers have learned the art of manipulating customer mood — whether they need you excited about a sale or relaxed and in the mood to hang around.